Macadamian/Cordova-BlinkUpPlugin/README.md

 ###BlinkUp
 **BlinkUp process times out**
 - Lighting significantly affects the BlinkUp process.
-It doesn't need to be pitch black to connect, but try to find somewhere out of the way of any direct light sources
+It doesn't need to be pitch black to connect, but try to find somewhere out of the way of any direct light sources, or try to cover the imp with your hands.
+Setting your phone's screen brightness to the max might help.
 - The network name and password are incorrect
 - The Imp was moved, or was not pressed right up against the phone for the duration of the BlinkUp